13 min to complete

 docker exec -it scylla-node1 cassandra-stress write duration=5m cl=one -mode native cql3 -node 172.20.0.3 &

 This will execute write operations for five-minute intervals.
 You can now switch back to the Grafana dashboard, and the graphs should be more interesting and colorful than before.
 After a few minutes, they will be even better, and we can begin to dive into Scylla Monitoring and see useful information about how MMS is running.

-Since we just want to see the monitoring dashboard populated with data, this simple command will suffice.
+This simple command will suffice since we want to see the monitoring dashboard populated with data.
 With cassandra-stress, it is also possible to test specific data models and to model real workloads.
 More information here.

 Scylla Monitoring also shows useful information on a per-node basis.
-To view that dashboard, click on the current dashboard drop-down button, followed by Scylla Per-Server Disk I/O 3.0 (or relevant version number).
+Click on the current dashboard drop-down button to view that dashboard, followed by Scylla Per-Server Disk I/O 3.0 (or relevant version number).

 From here, you can view node-specific details individually or as a cluster.
 To select which nodes to monitor, click on the node box on the top of the screen and choose ALL or however many nodes you want to view.

 Now let’s observe what happens on the dashboard when a node is taken down from the cluster with the following command: